bizzaccelerator/de_zoomcamp_homeworks/README.md

 This are my answers to the firts assignment into Data Engineering Zoomcamp.
+Docker + Postgresql